 required or there would be legal ramifications, and that Respondent’s actions were not ‘self-serving,’ the Commission finds other facts in the record more compelling and sufficient to justify a penalty of a censure,” the SEC explained regarding their November 19th vote.

 ” … In other words, Respondent was specifically advised by counsel that he did not have the authority to file with the Commissioner; nonetheless, he did so.
 Of note, when Respondent filed his petition of appeal with Commissioner, he failed to copy both [Vidya] Gangadin and [Ramon] Rivera on his filing, thus suggesting that he did not want either to be aware of his filing.”

 As HCV first reported, an administrative law judge ruled in September for Richardson to be sanctioned for filing a petition against then-Board President Vidya Gangadin and former Board Counsel Ramon Rivera over the contract of Dr. Marcia Lyles – the superintendent of schools at the time.

 Lyles’ contract was automatically renewed at the end of 2015 due to a provision in her contract and Richardson led the charge in trying to have the board take a vote on the matter.

-This resulted in ex-Trustee Matthew Schapiro filing an ethics complaint against him in June 2016 and this finally appears to be the final chapter in the matter.
+This resulted in ex-Trustee Matthew Schapiro filing an ethics complaint against him in June 2016 and this appears to be the final chapter in the matter.